maryamkhan967/VisionEcho-Project/README.md

-# VisionEcho: Image-to-Speech Converter for Visually Impaired
+# VisionEcho: Image to Speech for the Blind

 ## Overview